NERC-CEH/nanofase/README.md

 $ sudo apt-get install libnetcdff-dev
 ```

 If your system has multiple versions of gfortran, make sure that the NetCDF libraries are compiled using the same compiler version.
 Issues can occur if, for instance, you have an older version of gfortran installed that is run using the `gfortran` command, and version 9 installed that is run using `gfortran-9`. `apt-get` will default to compiling NetCDF using the `gfortran` command, and thus the compiled libraries will not be compatible with NanoFASE model code compiled using `gfortran-9`.
-Updating your operating system to a recent version (e.g. Ubuntu 18 or 20) should solve these issues.

-If you're on Windows and not using Cygwin or MinGW, it's likely you will have to build from source.
-Good luck.
+If you're on Windows, it is highly recommended to use Cygwin or a Linux container (e.g. using Docker) and install NetCDF using these.
+Otherwise, you will likely have to compile NetCDF Fortran from source.

 ## Running